AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/create-merge-policies.md

 ---
-title: Create Merge Policies | Getting Started with Adobe Experience Platform for Data Architects and Data Engineers
+title: Create merge policies | Getting Started with Adobe Experience Platform for Data Architects and Data Engineers
 description: In this lesson you will learn how to create merge policies to determine how data merges into profiles.
 feature: profile
 topics: